Divertimenti for six winds (Mozart): Divertimento in E♭ major, K. 252/240a

 The third divertimento in the series sets itself apart from the other four by opening with a lazy Andante in 6/8 time with an unusual number of dynamic marks.
-In the Menuetto the first horn is prominently brought to the foreground; the subsequent Trio is in the solemn key of A-flat major.
-Polonaises rarely occur in Mozart's music (an exception is a movement in the fifth divertimento of K 439b, for three basset horns); in K 252/240a the dance has an unusual swagger and a very brief coda.
+In the Menuetto the first horn is prominently brought to the foreground; the subsequent Trio is in the solemn key of A♭ major.
+Polonaises rarely occur in Mozart's music (an exception is a movement in the fifth divertimento of K. 439b, for three basset horns); in K. 252/240a the dance has an unusual swagger and a very brief coda.
 The brilliant Presto assai is based on the Austria tune Die Katze lasst das Mausen nicht.

-Divertimento in F major, K 253
+Divertimento in F major, K. 253

-The autograph is preserved in the Biblioteka Jagiellońska Kraków and is dated August 1776.
+The autograph is preserved in the Jagiellonian Library in Kraków and is dated August 1776.
 The work consists of the following three movements: